alecmuffett/ready-made-twitter-searches/raw-searches.md

 AND (
     "noPlaceToHide"
     OR "https://www.youtube.com/watch?v=t3Lj_Ezg-Iw"
+    OR (
+        ( ## audience keywords
+            "child"
+            OR "children"
+            OR "kid"
+            OR "kids"
+            OR "parent"
+            OR "parents"
+            OR "teen"
+            OR "teenager"
+            OR "teens"
             )
+        AND (
+            "nick clegg" ## medium-signal keyword
             OR (
                 ( ## topic keywords
                     "e2ee"
                     OR "encrypt"
                     OR "encrypted"
                     OR "encrypting"
                     OR "encryption"
                     OR "encryptions"
                     OR "endToEndEncryption"
                     )
-    AND ( ## audience keywords
-	"child"
-	OR "children"
-	OR "kid"
-	OR "kids"
-	OR "parent"
-	OR "parents"
-	OR "teen"
-	OR "teenager"
-	OR "teens"
-	)
                 AND ( ## scope keywords
                     "5rightsfound"
                     OR "barnardos"
                     OR "campaign"
                     OR "facebook"
                     OR "government"
                     OR "instagram"
                     OR "ico"
                     OR "iwf"
                     OR "mcfcharity"
                     OR "messenger"
                     OR "nspcc"
                     OR "online"
                     OR "ukhomeoffice"
                     OR "whatsapp"
+                    )
+                )
+            )
         )
     )